-The Germanic family counts among its members not only Standard German but also all the varieties of German that do not enjoy official status in Germany, Austria, Switzerland and Liechtenstein, including Bavarian, Swiss, Swabian and Upper Saxon German (all of which are umbrella terms that hide much variety).
+The Germanic family counts among its members not only Standard German but also all the varieties of German that do not enjoy official status in Germany, Austria, Switzerland and Liechtenstein, including Bavarian, Swiss, Swabian and Upper Saxon German – all of which are umbrella terms that hide lots of variety.

 There are no clear linguistic boundaries that separate the areas where these are each spoken.
-To capture this fluidity, it is better to see the German-speaking countries as forming a large continuum of language that stretches from Austria and northern Italy to the Netherlands and the border with Denmark, with Standard German (and Dutch) imposed from above on it all.
-I like to think of it as a great sheet of rolled-out dough, whole and seamless until the effects of national borders, which, like cookie cutters, create divisions according to the desires of those in power.
+To capture this fluidity, it is better to see the German-speaking countries as forming a large continuum of language that stretches from Austria and northern Italy to the Netherlands and the border with Denmark, with Standard German (and Standard Dutch) imposed from above on it all.
+I like to think of it as a great sheet of rolled-out dough, whole and seamless until the effects of national borders, which made divisions like cookie cutters.

-This article will focus on four sounds affected by the shift – namely, [p], [t], [d] and [k] (as in the English words pink, tea, date and kick).
-It will primarily concern Standard German, with some reference to non-standard dialects.
-I should also mention here and now that when referring to or denoting these sounds, I will not indicate the presence or absence of aspiration, for the sake of simplicity.
+This article focuses on three sounds affected by the shift – namely, [p], [t] and [k] (as in the English words pink, tea and kick).
+It primarily concerns Standard German, with some reference to non-standard dialects.
+I should also mention here and now that when referring to or denoting these sounds, I do not indicate the presence or absence of aspiration, for the sake of simplicity.

 Different varieties of German were affected by the shift to different degrees.
 For instance, some dialects of Switzerland are seen as having ‘completed’ the changes to an extreme extent.
 Walser German, spoken across the central Alps, is even said to belong to the small family of ‘Highest Alemannic’ dialects.
 The further north you go, the less the language was affected.
 In northern Germany, Low German, which is usually thought of as a language separate from Standard German, was barely affected at all, and so has much more in common with English and Dutch.